arxaqapi/takun.org/content/blog/partial-derivatives.md

 ### Derivatives at one point

-With these generic functions it is now easy to get the derivative value at a certain point.
+With these generic functions it is now easy to get the derivative value at a certain point by replacing $x$ and $y$ with the corresponding values.

+### afterword

+This article should be updated in the future with an intuitive explanation about derivatives.
+For the moment I assume that the reader has the necessary mathematical knowledge to understand the notation and the words used.